Have you ever dealt with a full-blown narcissist in your life?

 It is imperative to fight for your rights.
 You ARE worth and you deserve respect.

-The thing is though that narcissists fight as a matter of principal.
+The thing is though that narcissists fight as a matter of principle.
 Losing, being in the wrong and defeat is a testimony of their worthlessness.
 Their feeling of worth and relevance is a fragile construct of illusion, self-deception and lies.
 And they will defend it.

 If you only still fight to be right, then ask yourself whether your happiness and quality of life are worth more than having the last word.
 Maybe it’s time to move on.